Barton Road Interchange, Grand Terrace

 Costs for the Project Approval/Environmental Document phase of work are being shared by SANBAG and RCTC.
 SANBAG is funding approximately $3.09 million of this project phase, and RCTC is funding an estimated $1.03 million.

 The full project cost through construction is estimated to be $100 million in 2008-2009 dollars.
 This estimate is subject to change, based on future cost escalations.

 Future funding for the interchange project will be provided in part by Measure I, the half-cent sales tax for transportation improvements in San Bernardino County.
 SANBAG also will pursue state and federal funding sources.

 This project is scheduled to be completed after the I-215 carpool lane gap closure project between San Bernardino and Riverside is completed.
 The new interchange at Mt.
 Vernon Avenue/Washington Street in Colton will follow the completion of the Barton Road interchange.
 The following schedule for the Barton Road interchange assumes no unforeseen delays and is contingent upon receiving funding:

-- The Project Approval/Environmental Document phase is expected to be completed by late 2013.
+- The Project Approval/Environmental Document phase has been completed.

-- Final design and right of way acquisition are estimated to be completed by late 2015.
+- Final design and right of way acquisition are estimated to be completed by early 2017.

-- Construction is expected to start early 2016 and be completed by mid-2018.
+- Construction is expected to start mid-2017 and be completed by late 2020.